CleverCloud/documentation/content/doc/metrics/warp10.md

 Quantum is a web tool used to run some WarpScript.
 You can access to it from your metrics interface.

-It provide the path to the Clever Cloud Warp 10 gateway and let you explore your data.
+It provides the path to the Clever Cloud Warp 10 gateway and let you explore your data.

 ## Macro

 Warp 10 provide a server side macro manager.
 It is a way to release some ready to use WarpScript.
-Hence, Clever Cloud provides some macros as helpers to avoid redondant and often need code.
+Hence, Clever Cloud provides some macros as helpers to avoid redundant and often need code.

 {{< callout type="info" >}}
 More information on the [Warp 10' macros documentations](https://www.warp10.io/content/03_Documentation/07_Extending_Warp_10/01_Server_side_macros).